oumaimajeb/learn_github_collaboration/README.md

 [Names of contributors]
 - Oumaima Jebrouni
-Added Oumaima Jebrouni to contributors list
+Added Oumaima Jebrouni to [Names of contributors]